roniskywalker/Projecten_/README.md

 ## Features🪄

-- It supports CRUD operation on the project list💫
+- It supports CRUD operation on the projects, tasks & issues list💫
 - Multicolored stylish font is implemented💯
-- Quickly open a project path can be done using 'filePath'⚡
+- Effectively fast access to the gitHub link⚡
 - Alias name can be used like. c (create), r (read)✨
 - It is so interactive🎨